alert('Please check the reCAPTCHA box to continue');"; }?>

-John Dicken is certified as a professional Radon Mitigator with the National Environmental Health Association (NEHA) and is listed with the Massachusetts Board of Health, Radon Control Program.
+John Dicken is certified as a professional Radon Mitigator: NRPP certification #109151 and a member in good standing of AARST and is listed with the Massachusetts Board of Health, Radon Control Program.

 "I am committed to giving the residents of western Massachusetts the very best service available and delivering it with professionalism and courtesy".

-MassRadon and John Dicken are committed to helping ease the worry of your home buying experience by using of the latest in Radon testing and Mitigation Technology.
-MassRADON provides a full range of Radon Services including radon in well water testing, radon in air and water mitigation systems.
+MassRadon is committed to ease the worry of your home buying experience by using the latest in Radon Mitigation Technology.
+MassRADON provides full range Radon Mitigation Services, including radon in air and water mitigation systems.

 Radon in your homes air is usually found during a real estate transaction.
 The prospective buyers often test for radon gas at the time of their home inspection.
 The USEPA recommends that homes with levels above 4.0 pCi/l be mitigated.
-Elevated radon levels are not a reason not to purchase a home that you otherwise like.
-Radon mitigation is a 1 day repair and is reasonably priced.
-Many simple systems cost around $1300.00 and the radon levels are guaranteed to be below the EPA action limit of 4.0 pCi/l.
+Elevated radon levels is not a reason not to purchase a home that you like.
+Radon mitigation is a 1 day repair and is very reasonably priced.
+Radon levels after mitigation are guaranteed to be below the EPA recommendations.
 The radon fan carries a 5 year guarantee.

 Many times the post mitigation result are less than 1.0 pCi/l.
-If your home has already been tested or you are considering testing it, call MassRADON today at: 413-737-0272.
+If your home has already been tested, call MassRADON today at: 413-737-0272.
 We also provide a free system evaluation and cost proposal if your results are high.

 A Mitigation Professional from MassRADON is available to speak with your group, first time homebuyers program, and Realtor's Office, to discuss Radon Gas, testing procedures and mitigation techniques.
 Contact us for more information.